mchoudhary11/Shopping-cart/README.md

 # Shopping Cart

-A sample shopping cart made using ReactJs and Redux.
+A sample shopping cart made using Node, Express, ReactJs and Redux.